open/close all folders

 Voiced by: Wataru Hatano (JP), David Wald (EN)

 The Edolas counterpart of Gajeel Redfox.
 He is a freelance reporter with a bad reputation for his controversial articles about the Edolas Kingdom.
 He's also Fairy Tail's trusted informant, keeping the guild up to date with what's going on in the kingdom.
-He helps his Earth-land counterpart in his mission to rescue his trapped guildmates.

 - Guile Hero: He's a charmer with various connections in Edolas, which he uses to great effect while helping his Earth-land counterpart get around.